 All information and diagrams on this page are for guidance only to install the rooflight we supply as each project may vary in design/construction as per architects’ drawings.
 Upstand design and dimensions can vary based on architects approved drawings and insulation requirements.
 The rooflight can be custom made to suit wider upstands with bigger than 100mm overhangs if required at additional cost.

 Installation and Measuring Guide

-Our skylight installation can easily be undertaken by builders and roofers.
-We provide simple step by step fitting instructions.
+Our rooflight installation can easily be undertaken by competent builders and roofers.
+We provide simple step by step fitting guide.
 For technical support please contact 0203 633 3224.

 1. Measure the opening